ghadeerga/ghadeerga.github.io/_posts/2021-04-23-The-Daily-Maintenance-of-the -Snibe_MAGLUMI_2000 (Automatic-Immunoassay-Analyzer).md

+---
+layout: post
+title: The-Daily Maintenance of the  Snibe MAGLUMI_2000 (Automatic-Immunoassay-Analyzer)
+---

 In this articel I will talk about how to use and perform the daily maintenance of the **Snibe_MAGLUMI_2000** (Automatic Immunoassay Analyzer) for Hormones ,viruses and torch tests.
 Device that is easy to use from other devices
 ![Maglumi Snibe 2000](/images/Maglumi-2000.jpg)
 There are more than 120 tests available on this device and 15 places for reagents inside the device.
 The device is equipped with a refrigerator at a temperature of 10-15 degrees